With temperatures dropping and the nights drawing in, we're using a dedicated fleet to tackle leaves on the line.

 Thousands of tonnes of leaves fall on the railway each autumn so we're doing everything we can to reduce delays and get passengers home safely and on time.

 We’re busy preparing 61 specialist trains and vehicles to minimise the impact of leaf fall, which kicks off in earnest this week.

-Our railhead treatment trains (RHTT) and multi-purpose vehicles (MPV) are getting ready to travel across Britain, keeping the network safe for passengers and freight operators.
+Our railhead treatment trains (RHTTs) and multi-purpose vehicles (MPVs) are getting ready to travel across Britain, keeping the network safe for passengers and freight operators.

 Leaves on the line – an annual cause of delays for rail passengers – pose problems for the railway.
 They stick to damp rails and passing trains compress them into a thin, black layer on the rail which – much like black ice on the roads – can affect train braking and acceleration.

 This means train drivers must slow down earlier for stations and signals to avoid overshooting them.
 They must also accelerate more gently to avoid wheel spin.
 All this can increase journey time and lead to delays for passengers.